mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 Tips on monitoring in the [Seqera's guide for Nextflow Tower](https://help.tower.nf/23.2/monitoring/overview/)
 ### HPC
 #### Gadi and Lyra
-Execute the `qstat -u <user-name>` to see the progress of the pipeline.
+Execute the `qstat -u <user-name>` to see the pipeline's progress.
 #### Setonix
-Execute the `squeue -u <user-name>` to see the progress of the pipeline.
+Execute the `squeue -u <user-name>` to see the pipeline's progress.

 ## Relaunching and resuming
 #### Gadi and Setonix (Nextflow Tower)
 Tips on relaunching and resuming the pipeline in the [Seqera's guide for Nextflow Tower](https://help.tower.nf/23.2/launch/launchpad/#relaunch-pipeline-run)
 ### Lyra (HPC)
-If you need to relaunch the pipeline, just re-submit the script.
+If you need to relaunch the pipeline, re-submit the script.
 Tips on resuming can be found in the two blog posts from Nextflow: [Troubleshooting Nextflow resume](https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html) and [Demystifying Nextflow resume](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 ## Results
-The ONTvisc pipeline with the `test` configuration perform de novo assembly of the reads with Canu and compares the the assembled contig to a reference.
-If pipeline is completed successfuly, you should see the output files both on HPC (and Nextflow Tower in case of Gadi and Setonix).
+The ONTvisc pipeline with the `test` configuration performs de novo assembly of the reads with Canu and compares the assembled contigs to a reference.
+If the pipeline is completed successfully, you should see the output files on HPC (and Nextflow Tower in the case of Gadi and Setonix).
 ### HPC
 #### Gadi, Setonix and Lyra
 Follow the [Output files/De novo assembly mode](https://github.com/eresearchqut/ontvisc/wiki/Output-files#de-novo-assembly-mode) section of the ONTvisc pipeline's wiki page to check what output should be expected.